aftnoontea/aftnoontea/README.md

 ## 👋 Hello, this is Aftnoontea
-- 👨‍⚕️ My job is as an software developper of embedded devices.
+- 👨‍⚕️ I'm an software developper of embedded devices.
 - 🌱 I’m currently learning AWS IoT and Azure IoT. (...and unit test, googletest, gdb)

 <!---